Fryrvo/JAMF-Bypass/README.md

 # Jamf DNS Bypass

-A simple, lightweight method to block Jamf MDM profiles from checking in or enforcing restrictions on devices.
-This method **does not require a PC**, paid tools, or jailbreaking/rooting.
-It works purely at the network layer by cutting off communication to management servers.
+A simple, lightweight method to block Jamf MDM profiles This method **does not require a PC**, paid tools, or jailbreaking/rooting.

 > ⚠️ **Privacy Notice:**
-We do not recommend using demo DNS profile
-To protect your data privacy and prevent bandwidth logs from being collected It highly recommended use your own private configuration via trusted providers like NextDNS or local tools like Pi-hole.
+i do not recommend using demo DNS profile use your own DNS like NextDNS or local tools like Pi-hole.

 ## How It Works
-When a managed device boots up or connects to the internet, it pings specific Apple and Jamf servers to pull down restrictions.
-By using a custom DNS layer, we drop those requests before they ever reach the device, rendering the management profiles inactive.
+When a managed device boots up or connects to the internet, it pings specific Apple and Jamf servers to pull down MDM.
+By using a DNS, we drop those requests before they ever reach the device

 ## Self Hosted Setup Instructions

-### Method A: NextDNS (Recommended for Mobile/Individual Devices)
+### Method A: NextDNS
 1. Go to [NextDNS](https://nextdns.io) and create a free account.
 2. In your dashboard, navigate to the **Denylist** tab.
 3. Copy the domains from the `jamf-domains.txt` file in this repository or blocklist below and paste them in.